KaretnikovAlex/React-shop-item-card/README.md

-# Tic tac toe game on React
+# The shop item carde on React

-This repository will contain the shop item card app.
+This repository will contain the shop item card app with context api and useReducer.

 ### Demo
 [https://karetnikovalex.github.io/React-shop-item-card/](https://karetnikovalex.github.io/React-shop-item-card/)